AndrewstheBuilder/ScratchNeuralNet/DeepLearningSpecialization_Course4_CNNS/Week2/Week2.md

 - You can save to disk and then train a softmax classifier on top of that.
 ### Homework
 - Read the AlexNet paper [https://paperswithcode.com/method/alexnet]
+- This has been one of the most confusing weeks of this whole course.
+Hopefully everything is as simple as Andrew Ng has laid out in these videos and I just have to deepen my understanding of things by diving into these papers.
+Start with the paper he said is the easiest to get into and build momentum from there that is my strategy.